 What Are Peptides?

 Peptides are short chains of amino acids, typically containing between 2 and 50 amino acids linked together by peptide bonds.
-They are essentially smaller versions of proteins—while proteins contain 50 or more amino acids, peptides are more compact and often more easily absorbed by the body.
+They are essentially smaller versions of proteins—while proteins contain 50 or more amino acids, peptides are more compact and play crucial roles in biological signaling.

 How Do Peptides Work?